 At headspace Woolloongabba we take your privacy very seriously and anything shared with us is confidential.
 We keep all your information on a secure database which is only available to headspace Woolloongabba staff.
 The law stops us from sharing your information outside these people unless we have your permission.
 Sometimes you do not want us to share your information and we respect that, however there may be times when we need to talk to someone without your permission, such as; if you or someone else is at significant risk of harm or if the law requires us to do so.

-Services are free, with 10 appointments bulk billed per year covered by Medicare when you have a Mental Health Treatment Plan.
+Our services are free, with 10 appointments bulk billed per year covered by Medicare when you have a Mental Health Treatment Plan and a Medicare Card.

 You don’t need to have a Mental Health Treatment Plan before contacting headspace and coming in for your first appointment.
 This can be arranged for you with one of our GP’s or your own, after you attend.

 Bulk Billing is where headspace, instead of charging you, can bill Medicare (or the Australian government) for the health services that you receive.